isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Overcoming the Defender’s Dilemma and Creative Scams.md

 <p>He provides the example of the <a href="https://www.tech.gov.sg/media/technews/which-sms-links-are-scams-and-which-are-not/" rel="noopener noreferrer nofollow" target="_blank">CDC vouchers scam incident</a> that
 occurred earlier this year:</p>
 <blockquote>
 <p><em>“When we first looked at this issue, we thought that ‘okay, they’re just trying to phish for banking or Singpass credentials.’
-But what actually happened was a multi-stage scam that the scammers asked victims for their phone number(s) and then sent them OTPs via Telegram or WhatsApp.
+But what actually happened was a multi-stage scam in which the scammers asked victims for their phone number(s) and then sent them OTPs via Telegram or WhatsApp.
 Once victims keyed in the OTPs, the scammers took over the victims’ Telegram and WhatsApp accounts, messaging friends and family and asking them to transfer money to a third-party account.
 From the point of view of the eventual victim (the one who lost money), they were transferring money to their actual friend” </em>-
 Mark Chen</p>
 </blockquote>
 <p>Adding to Mark’s example of the CDC vouchers incident, Andre explains